unifying Jefferson Street

 REsources

-Facing North: Jefferson Street, Nashville, an NPT original documentary, explores the untold stories of a Nashville community struggling to preserve its vibrant African American culture.
-Jefferson Street, once the northern boundary of Nashville, was a beacon for African Americans from the early 1800s through the 1950s.
-It offered sanctuary for runaway slaves after the Civil War; the promise of education with the establishment of three iconic HBCUs; spiritual support at some of the oldest black churches in Tennessee; a flourishing entertainment scene drawing world-renowned stars; and a model for student sit-ins during the Civil Rights Movement.
+"Facing North: Jefferson Street, Nashville" explores the untold stories of a Nashville community's struggle to preserve its vibrant African American culture.
+Jefferson Street, once the northern boundary of Nashville, was a beacon for African Americans from the early 1800s through the 1950s, offering sanctuary, education, spiritual support, and a flourishing entertainment scene.
+The construction of Interstate 40 caused economic and social decline, but some determined residents aim to revitalize the community while preserving its heritage.

 Low-status neighborhoods in the US are often stuck between stagnating assistance from the government and gentrification at the hands of real estate developers.
 The result is that the brightest minds are convinced that "success" means leaving town.
 Urban revitalizer Majora Carter has a solution: What if we treated these communities like struggling companies?
 She presents a restorative economic approach to capitalism, which seeks to retain talent, build resilient communities and prove that you don't have to move out of your neighborhood to live in a better one.